 How does a large bust cause back pain?

 In order to explain this, we’ll need to go into a bit of anatomy.
 The upper part of your spine acts as an anchor for your rib cage, and the muscles and ligaments in your back help to support an upright posture.

 According to Everyday Health, the weight of large breasts alone is enough to cause chronic back pain that can last for months or even years.

-If the muscles in the back aren’t strong enough to support the constant pull forward it can cause poor posture and in severe cases even spinal deformity.
+If the muscles in the back aren’t strong enough to support the constant pull forward from breast tissue, it can cause poor posture and in severe cases even spinal deformity.

 The pull on the shoulders in a forward motion intensifies the stress on your upper back muscles.
 Having the shoulders roll forward causes compression on the nerves in an area called the thoracic outlet.